-Next, we conducted hematoxylin and eosin staining and HIF- 1α immunohistochemistry of the arthritic (Fig. 5A; upper right and lower right) and healthy ankles (Fig. 5A; upper left and lower left).
-At day 6 after GPI serum transfer, inflamed ankles revealed a high number of infiltrating inflammatory cells composed of neutrophils and mononuclear cells.
+Next, we conducted hematoxylin & eosin staining and HIF-1 α immunohistochemistry of the arthritic-, (Fig. 5A; upper right and lower right image) and healthy-ankles (Fig. 5A; upper left and lower left).
+At day 6 after GPIserum transfer inflamed ankles revealed high number of infiltrating inflammatory cells composed of neutrophils, mononuclear cells and fibroblasts.
 In some cases, early phases of bone destruction were observed, and the synovial membrane covered the articular surface of the joint.
 Fibrosis and focally thinned and wasted articular cartilage were observed.
 The ankles of the healthy control mice exhibited normal joint structures with no signs of inflammation.
+HIF-1 α -immunohistological staining of arthritic-ankles revealed a high number of local and infiltrated cells with positive HIF-1 α staining mainly composed of neutrophils and synoviocytes (Fig. 5A, lower right image).
+HIF-1 α staining of the healthy-ankles revealed negative results (Fig. 5A, lower left image).